 Emphasizing good delegation and standardizing the request workflow will help to streamline the process and eliminate confusion.

-By standardizing your communication methods and utilizing strategic resources, you will be able to streamline the request process and run a more efficient office overall.
+By standardizing your request management communication methods and utilizing strategic resources, you will be able to streamline the request process and run a more efficient office overall.